Mining Intelligence and News

 Summary:

-The mine is currently processing, on average 13 Mtpa (based on 2018 and 2019 figures) through the existing North and South concentrators.
+The mine is processing, on average 13 Mtpa (based on 2018 and 2019) through the existing North and South concentrators.
 The South Concentrator (MSC), with a current milling capacity of 4.2 Mtpa, may be considered for decommissioning once the Third Concentrator (M3C)12 is commissioned in 2030.
 With the M3C, Mogalakwena Complex will reach a milling capacity of 21.3 Mtpa.
 Approval for the construction of the M3C was granted in 2021.
 The M3C will have a milling capacity of 12 Mtpa whilst the North Concentrator will be maintained at 9.3 Mtpa.

-Some ore is also processed at the Sibanye-Stillwater Baobab Concentrator which is located approximately 90km offsite.
 The Platinum Group Metals (PGMs) are extracted from the ore in the form of a concentrate that is transported to the AAP Polokwane Smelter for smelting to produce furnace matte.
 The matte then undergoes an acid-converting process at the Waterval Smelter Complex in Rustenburg, where after it is initially refined at the Base Metals Refinery (BMR) and refined to the final product at the Precious Metals Refinery (PMR).

 Flotation